Record of experiments, readings, links, videos and other things that I find on the long road.

-In that post I said that I hadn't used Midje's defrecord-openly and provided macros and had instead decided to write my own code to capture the arguments with which the functions of the Notifier protocol implementation were being called because:
+In that post I said that I hadn't used Midje's defrecord-openly and provided macros and had instead decided to write my own code to capture the arguments with which the functions of the Notifier protocol implementation

 ...
 I didn't like having to use defrecord-openly in production code.